rpe/rpe.github.io/_posts/2018-01-09-trip-planning-superpower.markdown

 ---
 The rise of mobile computing, the app ecosystem, and widely available public data sets has given landscape photographers a new superpower: detailed and precise trip planning from the comfort of your iPad.
 From virtual location scouting to route planning to reserving accommodations, today’s app ecosystem has you covered.
 This article covers the three applications I use to plan photography trips, and also mentions a few ancillary apps that round out the planning experience.

-While this discussion is focused on iPad and iOS, all three of the key applications discussed are also available on Android devices.
+While this discussion is focused on iPad and iOS, all three key applications mentioned are also available on Android devices.

 ## Gaia GPS